Independent Specialist LGBT/QIA+ CounsellorCounselling for LGBT/QIA+ as a Distinct Specialism.

-OK, first let me assure you that as a professional counsellor in private online practice I am fully qualified, professional, experienced and an accredited/registered couple and group counsellor…
+OK, first let me assure you that as a professional, independent specialist in private counselling practice I am fully qualified, professional, experienced and an accredited/registered couple and group counsellor…

-… and yet, remarkably, I avoid taking on the role of a relationship “expert”.
-Yup 👍🏻
+… and yet, remarkably, I avoid taking on the role of an “expert” 👍🏻

 As you read this you might despair: “but if we could resolve our problems don’t you think we would have done that already?! 😣“